Coronavirus COVID-19 Vocabulary 🦠

 isolate (verb): keep an infected person away from healthy people - They will isolate anyone suspected of having the disease.

-mask (noun): a piece of fibre or cloth that fits over the nose and mouth to protect other people from the wearer's germs and/or the wearer from germs in the air - The World Health Organization recommend that people should not wear masks unless they may be carrying COVID-19 (to protect other people) or are caring for anyone suffering from COVID-19 (to protect themselves).
+mask (noun): a piece of fibre or cloth that fits over the nose and mouth to protect other people from the wearer's germs and/or the wearer from germs in the air - The World Health Organization have historically offered varying advice on whether or when people should wear masks.

 pandemic (noun): occurrence of a particular disease throughout a whole country or the world.
 See epidemic, outbreak - Just after the First World War there was a pandemic of flu which killed up to 40 million people worldwide.